liquity/V2-gov/README.md

 The short veto phase at least gives other stakers a chance to veto such bad-faith Initiatives, even if they have to pull voting power away from other Initiatives.
 ### Epoch Transitions
 Epochs transition automatically at fixed 7-day intervals.
 No manual intervention is required to trigger a new epoch.
-The first epoch-based operation in a new epoch triggers relevant snapshots - see the snapshots section [LINK].
+The first epoch-based operation in a new epoch triggers relevant snapshots - see the [snapshots section](#snapshots).

 ## LQTY deposits, withdrawals and v1 staking